 Can Modular Building Companies Help NHS Capacity Issues?

 Modular building companies have become increasingly important.
 The Covid-19 pandemic has had enormous repercussions for the world, as we know.
 It is impacting every sector, and we are obliged to adapt to this change.
 The pandemic placed the National Health Service (NHS) under immense pressure with the increased number of cases of the virus.
 The governmental policy encourages hospitals and healthcare systems to focus on population health.
 But the virus taught us that capacity issues can be a problem for the NHS.
 However, modular building companies provide a solution to accelerate the process.
-They enable healthcare professions to treat more patients while maintaining operational efficiency.
+They enable healthcare professionals to treat more patients while maintaining operational efficiency.

-A modular building is the construction of different sections in an off-set manufacturing factory, under controlled manufacturing conditions, and assembled at the construction site.
+A modular building is the construction of different sections in an offset manufacturing factory, under controlled manufacturing conditions, and assembled at the construction site.
 Once all of the modules are built, it is delivered and finally assembled at the site.
 The process of designing, moving, and assembling modular components is done by modular building companies with the use of advanced technology.
 This type of construction is increasingly considered a viable method.

 Embracing The Modular Construction Approach

-The health and safety guidelines during this pandemic affected every sector, including construction business, whereby workers had to adapt to new measures.
-Modular construction companies were all set for the social distancing measures even before the mandate was implemented, because it operates with a minimal number of workers that are on site.
+The health and safety guidelines during this pandemic affected every sector, including the construction business, whereby workers had to adapt to new measures.
+Modular construction companies were all set for the social distancing measures even before the mandate was implemented because it operates with a minimal number of workers that are on site.